How do we build on Paul Callaghan’s vision for New Zealand, and update it for our current reality?

 I’m grateful for the following organisations for the data sources which help to shine a light on the questions I’m asking:

 Notably, the only data set I’ve relied on which isn’t freely available is the TIN Report.
 The 2020 version of this report cost me $399+GST.
 For that I got a link and password to access a digital copy of the report, which I couldn’t even download to use offline.
 I encourage those at NZTE and other government organisations who have funded this report extensively over the years to stop and consider what they’ve enabled with that funding.

-As Nicola Gaston pointed out in her interview with NBR, Paul tailored his message depending on the audience that he was speaking to, so perhaps not surprising that a lot of the intent has been lost over time. ↩︎
+As Nicola Gaston pointed out in an a more recent interview with NBR, Callaghan tailored his message depending on the audience that he was speaking to, so perhaps it’s not surprising that some of the original intent has been lost over time. ↩︎